Updated January 24, 2024

 Q: Why are my palms so itchy?

-A: Itchy palms may be triggered by numerous factors.
-Dry skin is one such cause, as well as allergies and irritants.
-Additionally, specific medical conditions may also induce this discomfort.
+A: Itchy palms may be triggered by a number of factors that occurs when the body is reacting to a condition.
+Dry skin can make your palms itchy, as well as allergies and irritants.
+Additionally, specific medical conditions may also induce this discomfort in both your palms and feet.

 Q: What are the common causes of itchy palms?